Kaiboom1000/Discovr/README.md

 # Discovr
 Discovr is an online social media website in which users can create profiles and upload posts.

-Version 2 (Aether Update) is out with admin commands for better moderation!
+Version 2.7.8 (Aether Update EDIT: Now added security) is out with admin commands for better moderation!

 We are aware that the Github version of the website is glitching, try this link till we resolve the issue: <a href="https://discovr-v2.glitch.me/"> <button style="border-radius:10px; box-shadow:10px 10px 10px black; color:orange;"> Discovr <button> </a>